All you need to know about Applicant Tracking Systems (ATS)

 6. Knowledge Management

-Knowledge management allows recruiters and hiring managers to keep the entire history of each application in one place.
+In contrast, knowledge management allows recruiters and hiring managers to keep the entire history of each application in one place.

 With this applicant tracking system feature, you can set up notifications to engage your interviewers and get their feedback on your company’s hiring process.